 Some of our fiber starts on our own farm - shorn once per year is Echoview Farm's own herd of alpacas and mohair goats (we also keep bees and grow dye plants.)
 The careful keeping of these creatures and plants gives us a deeper respect for the tireless farmers who carry their bags of fiber through our doors.

-We work predominantly with wool, alpaca, and mohair - all fibers which are collected after a sheep, alpaca, and goat are given a haircut once a year.
+We work predominantly with wool, alpaca, and mohair - all fibers which are collected after a sheep, alpaca, and goat are shorn once a year (twice a year for mohair goats).
 We also incorporate silk, organic cotton, tencel (made from eucalyptus wood pulp), and recycled yarn and fabric scraps into our yarns and products.
 Every fiber has a unique story and origin, and we make sure that we know them.
-We work directly with farmers, as well as sourcing fiber, and sometimes yarn, from organizations that have been pooling these natural resources and cleaning and processing these yarns for years.
+We work directly with farmers, as well as sourcing fiber, and sometimes yarn, from organizations that have been pooling these natural resources and cleaning and processing these fibers for years.
 We like to know where everything comes from, and are always happy to share a fiber's origin story.

 "Processing" is a simple word that actually covers a lot of different steps.
 Some fiber we receive has already been cleaned and is ready to spin, but the fiber that comes from farms, our own and others, has to go through a multi-step process before it is ready to be spun.
 Here is a quick rundown of the process: